Tickets for Calouste Gulbenkian Museum: Skip The Line

 - Relax in the beautiful gardens, with dozens of winding pathways and beautiful water features – the perfect spot to relax and contemplate all the masterpieces you've just seen

 The Calouste Gulbenkian Museum was established to foster new knowledge through art, science, and education.
 Mission accomplished!
-Immaculately designed with a delightful garden, the museum houses Calouste Gulbenkian's private collection, as well as the world's largest collection of contemporary Portuguese art.
+Immaculately designed with a delightful garden, the museum houses Calouste Gulbenkian's private collection in one building, as well as the world's largest collection of contemporary Portuguese art in a second building.
 It's a treat for the art-lover's senses.

 Inside the museum's uber-stylish walls you'll experience thousands of years of art, from antiquity to the present day.
 Arranged chronologically, start with the Egyptians and Greco-Romans and move through Mesopotamia, the Islamic Orient, Armenia and the Far East.